 Botanically, they belong to the Fabaceae family in the Genus: Vigna.
 Scientific name: Vigna radiata..

-Mung bean is an annual, branched, dicotyledonous plant which grows about 60 to 75 cm tall.
-The plant is considered to be heat and drought tolerant.
+Mung bean is an annual, branched, dicotyledonous plant that grows about 60 to 75 cm tall.
+The plant is considered to be heat and drought-tolerant.

 The pale yellow flowers appear in clusters which eventually develop into thin cylindrical pods.
 Pods are 6 to 10 cm in length, each having 10 to 15 seeds.

-The seed color exhibits a wide range of variations at maturity from being predminantly shiny green to light-green, deep-green, dull green, greenish-yellow, to rarely black-mottled.
+The seeds exhibit a wide range of variations at maturity from being predominantly shiny green to light-green, deep-green, dull green, greenish-yellow, to rarely black-mottled.

-The seeds are free from glycosides, and can be eaten raw.
-Boiled seeds are soft textured and gently sweeter on the palate.
+The seeds are free from glycosides, and can be eaten raw or sprouts.
+Boiled, become soft in texture and gently sweeter on the palate.

 Harvesting should be done when pods are mature and dry, but before they start shattering.

-Mung beans are moderately caloric, protein-rich, low-fat and cholesterol-free food ingredients.
+Mung beans are moderately caloric, protein-rich, low-fat and cholesterol-free legumes.

 100 grams of dry seeds contain 347 calories, and 23.86 g or 43% of recommended daily values of protein.